moira-alert/doc/source/installation/webhooks_scripts.rst

 But often successful sending doesn't mean that notification was successfully delivered (for example if delivering is a long lasting operation).

-In order to solve the problem we add the delivery checks support to webhook sender.
+In order to solve the problem we add the delivery checks feature to webhook sender.

 First please read the notifier :doc:`/installation/configuration` and pay attention to webhook sender.